Hogan Surname Meaning, History & Origin

-Hogan Surname Genealogy
+Hogan Surname Meaning

-Irish surname Hogan derived from the Old Gaelic name of O’hOgain, meaning the descendant of Ogan, a nickname which literally translated as “young man.
+The Irish surname Hogan derived from the Old Gaelic name of O’hOgain, meaning the descendant of Ogan, a nickname which literally translated as “young man.

 Hogan and Hagan are similar-sounding Irish surnames today.
 But Hagan has different roots – from the Gaelic O’hAodhagain meaning “little fire from the sun” – and was an Ulster-based clan.

-Hogan Resources on
+Hogan Surname Resources on

 Hogan family of early Albany.